calvinmetcalf/coshp/readme.md

 - `.qix` files are now loaded incrementally in user specified blocks defaulting to 4kb.
 - downloading rows from the remote `.shp` and `.dbf` file is now parallelized up to a limit.

+# 2.0.1

+Small bug fix as I didn't publish 2.0.0 quite right

+# 2.0.2

+Change the main file name so that you can easily import coshp directly.